actions/setup-python/README.md

 # Using `setup-python` with a self hosted runner

-If you would like to use `setup-python` and a self-hosted runner, there isn't much that you need to do.
-When `setup-python` is run for the first time with a version of Python that it doesn't have, it will download the appropriate version, and set up the tools cache on your machine.
-Any subsequent runs will use the Python versions that were previously downloaded.
+If you would like to use `setup-python` and a self-hosted runner, there are a few extra things you need to make sure are set up so that new versions of Python can be downloaded and configured on your runner.

-A few things to look out for when `setup-python` is first setting up the tools cache
+### Windows

-- If using Windows, your runner needs to be running as an administrator so that the appropriate directories and files can be setup.
-On Linux and Mac, you also need to be running with elevated permissions
+- Your runner needs to be running with administrator privileges so that the appropriate directories and files can be setup when downloading and installing a new version of Python for the first time.
-- On Windows, you need `7zip` installed and added to your `PATH` so that files can be extracted properly during setup
+- You need `7zip` installed and added to your `PATH` so that the downloaded versions of Python files can be extracted properly during first-time setup.
 - MSI installers are used when setting up Python on Windows.
-A word of caution as MSI installers update registry settings
+A word of caution as MSI installers update registry settings.
 - The 3.8 MSI installer for Windows will not let you install another 3.8 version of Python.
 If `setup-python` fails for a 3.8 version of Python, make sure any previously installed versions are removed by going to "Apps & Features" in the Settings app.

+### Linux

+- The Python packages that are downloaded from `actions/python-versions` are originally compiled from source in `/opt/hostedtoolcache/` with the [--enable-shared](https://github.com/actions/python-versions/blob/94f04ae6806c6633c82db94c6406a16e17decd5c/builders/ubuntu-python-builder.psm1#L35) flag which makes them non portable.
+- Create an environment variable called `AGENT_TOOLSDIRECTORY` and set it to `/opt/hostedtoolcache`.
+This is used to control where Python gets set up and installed.
+  - In the same shell that your runner is using, type `AGENT_TOOLSDIRECTORY=/opt/hostedtoolcache`
+  - A more permanent way of setting the environment variable is to create a `.env` file in the same directory as your runner and to add `AGENT_TOOLSDIRECTORY=/opt/hostedtoolcache`.
+This ensures the variable is always set if your runner is configured as a service.
+- It is not possible to start the Linux runner with `sudo` and the `/opt` directory usually requires root privileges to write to.
+To get around this you can change certain permissions.
+  - Create a directory called `hostedtoolcache` inside `/opt`.
+  - Change Permissions using `chown`
+    - Change the user and group to be the same as the runners.
+You can get this information by using the `ls -l` command inside the runners root directory.
+    - `sudo chown runner-user:runner-group hostedtoolcache/`

+### Mac

+- The same setup that applies to `Linux` also applies to `Mac`, just with a different tools cache directory.
+- Set the `AGENT_TOOLSDIRECTORY` environment variable to `/Users/runner/hostedtoolcache`.
+- Change the permissions of `/Users/runner/hostedtoolcache` so that the runner has write access.

 # Using Python without `setup-python`